 Loosen the soil to a depth of about a foot or so, then mix in a few inches of compost.
 Once that is complete, dig a hole that is twice the diameter of the pot that the plant is in.
 Remove the plant (carefully) from the container and put it in the hole so that the top of the root ball remains level with the surface of the soil.
 Fill in the soil around the root ball and carefully pack the soil in.
 Water thoroughly.

 Cutting back and pruning your blanket flowers will result in more abundant blooms and healthier plants.

-Cutting back your plant - In late summer, if your plant has begun to flower less, your blanket flower might benefit from some severe pruning, which is only likely to be needed if you have failed to deadhead on a regular basis.
+Cutting back your plant: In late summer, if your plant has begun to flower less, your blanket flower might benefit from some severe pruning, which is only likely to be needed if you have failed to deadhead on a regular basis.
 If need, though, cut the entire plant back by about a third of its height, using sterile, sharp pruning shears.
 This type of pruning will encourage a lot of new growth, which will result in a fuller plant with more blooms.
-Doing this procedure in late summer will enable your plant to flower all the way through fall.
+Cutting your plant back in late summer will help your plant to flower all the way through fall.

 In the early spring before growth resumes, dig up the roots, breaking them apart gently into two sections.
 Some of the larger roots may require cutting with shears.
 Once you have them divided, you can plant them at the same depth you did originally, spacing them at least a foot apart.

 Common Names for Gaillardia Flowers